multiduplikator/mikrotik_blocklist/README.md

 # MikroTik Blocklist

 An aggregated IP blocklist for MikroTik RouterOS firewalls, compiled from multiple threat intelligence sources.
+Tried and tested on ROS 7.21.2 and Alpine container on ROSE 7.21.2 - latest at the time of writing.

 ## Overview